sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 - Profit by product category
 - Profit by city
 - Profit trend over time
-- Profit distribution by payment method
+- Profit by payment method
 - Net revenue by payment status

 ---